 Alternatively, you may have read multiple marketing materials promoting hyaluronic acid as the ‘must-have’ skincare ingredient, or seen toners advertised with varying percentage levels of glycolic acid.
-We’re guilty of recommending such products in our best moisturiser and best toner lists (among others).

 Either way, if you’re putting acids on your face, it’s important to know what benefits they bring, and if there’s anything to look out for or avoid so we’ve listed the most common acids – as well as detailed a couple of other important ingredients – in our guide below to demystify some of the current skincare trends.

 You can also check out our Ingredient Spotlight series to learn more in-depth detail about the science behind many of these ingredients.

 The majority of acids that have become commonplace in makeup and skincare fall within two main groups of compounds: Alpha hydroxy acids, known as AHAs, and Beta hydroxy acids (BHAs).

 What are they?
 Alpha hydroxy acids come from a group of compounds that each contain one hydroxyl part (hydrogen next to oxygen) and a carboxyl acid part.
 In alpha hydroxy acids, these two parts are separated by one carbon atom.
 There are many types of AHAs used in skincare, and most are extracted from plants or animals.

 Types of AHAs: AHAs include citric acid, glycolic acid, hydroxycaproic acid, hydroxycaprylic acid, lactic acid, malic acid and tartaric acid.